Finite Neural Networks as Mixtures of Gaussian Processes: From Provable Error Bounds to Prior Selection: Compression for Dropout-Induced Bernoulli Mixtures

-We present an alternative to the procedure in Algorithm \ref{al:compressGMMs} to perform the compression operation in the case of mixtures of multivariate Bernoulli distributions.
-We first show that mixtures of Bernoulli distributions naturally arise in dropout networks and that efficient compression operations are required to formally analyze the output distribution of these networks.
-We then introduce an alternative compression procedure that includes bounds on the resulting Wasserstein distance.
+We present an alternative to Algorithm~\ref{al:compressGMMs} for performing compression in the case of mixtures of multivariate Bernoulli distributions.
+We begin by showing that such mixtures naturally arise in dropout networks and that compression is necessary to enable tractable analysis of their output distributions.
+We then introduce a structure-aware compression method that yields a closed-form upper bound on the resulting Wasserstein distance.